vyca2017/content/content/tutorials/authentication/react-apollo-auth0-lock.md

 In this guide we will have a closer look at how auth providers and the permission system tie together when using a Graphcool project.
 You will learn how to configure Auth0 and use Auth0 lock in combination with React and Apollo to handle user login and sign up and what permission setup is needed to get started with authentication.

-We will build a similar Instagram clone application as before, but add a few changes.
-In this application, everyone will be able to see posts but only authenticated users should be able to create new posts.
+In this Instagram clone, everyone will be able to see posts but only authenticated users should be able to create new posts.
 When a new user signs up, he has to enter his name and email address and state if he is interested in notification emails.

 > You can find the complete example on [GitHub](https://github.com/graphcool-examples/react-graphql/tree/master/authentication-with-auth0-and-apollo).